-Specific services to be provided at each full-service community school will be selected based on school-specific needs assessments to ensure that services and programs offered will meet specific needs of the school community.
+Specific services to be provided at each full-service community school will be selected based on school-specific needs assessments to ensure that services and programs offered will meet the needs of the children and families in that school community.
 The inclusion of students, parents/guardians, and community members on Advisory Boards at each school will help to ensure that diverse perspectives are respected when choosing services.
-Based on research and current evidence, we expect some form of the outlined pipeline services to be offered at all schools.
+At the same time, based on research and current evidence, we expect some form of the outlined pipeline services to be offered at all schools.
 The research and rationale for these services are detailed in the sections above.

 The services and training that we offer will be available to all schools identified for implementation, and certain offerings, such as the Coordinator Coaching cohort, will be required.
 We will require this participation because, as research has shown, community schools are more effective when evidence-based strategies are followed with fidelity.
-Offering coordinators the same training and tailored support around these evidence-based practices means their full-service community schools will more likely see significant positive results.
+Offering coordinators the same training and tailored support around these evidence-based practices means full-service community schools will more likely see significant positive results.